aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 Though installing is roughly the same as loading except that the packages end up in the file system rather than the workspace, loading the installed packages allows Tatin to optimize what's actually loaded, and in this respect it is different.

-Installed packages are loaded with the Tatin user command `LoadDependencies` which takes a folder as argument that must have a file `apl-dependencies.txt` but also a file `apl-buildlist.json` which is either created or possibly extended by an installation.
+Installed packages are loaded with the Tatin user command `LoadDependencies` which takes a folder as argument that must have a file `apl-dependencies.txt` but also a file `apl-buildlist.json` which was created when you installed your first package, and which will be extended when you install more packages.

 It also requires a namespace as second argument: that's where the references pointing to the principal packages are going to be created.
 This is similar to `LoadPackage`.